JuliaGraphics/Luxor.jl/docs/src/howto/text.md

 [`textpath`](@ref) converts the text into graphic paths suitable for further manipulation.

+`textpath` preserves the Bézier curves, whereas `textoutlines` flattens all curves and converts them to polygons.

 ## Text and font dimensions ("Toy" API only)

 The `textextents(str)` function returns the dimensions of the string `str`, given the current font.
 There has to be a current drawing before this function is called.